swimleftproducts/mixedmessages/readme.markdown

 <h1>./modules </h1><br>
     <h2> /storyLines.js </h2> <br>
-     <p> This module contains an object that containes multiple objects.
+     <p> This module contains an array that containes multiple objects.
 Each object is a storyline.
 This section would also
       conatin the logic to choose a story for the game instance </p>
         exampleStory{ <br>
             title: "the dark night" <br>